-This is not an overnight project… or even a year long project.
+This is not an overnight project, or even a year-long project.
 I can’t even consider it a project, really.
 It’s more of a new “state of existence” for our business.
-But, I think you can expect to start seeing noticeable changes on DollarSprout within the next 3-6 months.
+But, I think you can expect to start seeing noticeable changes in DollarSprout within the next 3-6 months.

 Before we publish an income report, Ben and I like to ask our blogging Facebook group members about any questions they have.
 We usually can’t get to them all, but here are some from this month: